-- 1. In accordance with the By Laws Messrs.
-Michael Carballo, Faarees Hosein and Peter Symmonds retire by rotation and being eligible offer themselves for re-election for a term not later than the close of the third Annual Meeting of the shareholders following this re-election. - 2.
-In accordance with the By Laws Mr. Harold Hoyte retires and being over seventy-five (75) years of age, offers himself for re-election for a term not later than the close of the first Annual Meeting of shareholders following this re-election. - 3.
-In accordance with the By Laws Dr. Grenville Phillips retires and being over seventy-five (75) years of age, offers himself for reelection for a term not later than the close of the first Annual Meeting of shareholders following this re-election. - 4.
-The Auditors, PricewaterhouseCoopers, retire and being eligible offer themselves for re-appointment. - 5.
-At no time during the current financial year has any Director or Officer been a party to a material contract with the Company or was materially interested in a contract or in a party to a material contract which was significant in relation to the Company's business. - 6.
+- .
+In accordance with the By Laws, Mr. Gregory Thomson retires by rotation and being eligible offers himself for re-election for a term not later than the close of the third Annual Meeting of the shareholders following this re-election. - 2.
+In accordance with the By Laws, Dr. Grenville Phillips retires by rotation and being over seventy five (75) years of age offers himself for re-election for a term not later than the close of the first Annual Meeting of the shareholders following this re-election. - 3.
+In accordance with the By Laws, Mr. Harold Hoyte retires after the expiration of one year from the last Annual Meeting. - 4.
+In accordance with the By Laws, Mrs. Renee Kowlessar being recommended by the Board of Directors to be appointed to the Board, offers herself for election for a term not later than the close of the second Annual Meeting of Shareholders following this election. - 5.
+The Auditors, PricewaterhouseCoopers, retire and being eligible offer themselves for re-election. - 6.
+At no time during the current financial year has any Director or Officer been a party to a material contract with the Company or was materially interested in a contract or in a party to a material contract which was significant in relation to the Company's business. - 7.
 A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his or her stead.
 Such Proxy need not also be a member of the Company.